simonflood/ood-documentation/source/how-tos/monitoring/logging.rst

 .. note::

-    The files will be *owned by the user* and so admins will need to ensure they are either able to substitue user or escalate to root in order to see these files.
+    The files will be *owned by the user* and so admins will need to ensure they are either able to substitute user or escalate to root in order to see these files.

 In general the session data or job submission files for apps across the dashboard, such as the Job Composer, Batch Connect, or Frame-renderer, all start from the root of: